Blue light hazard for the human eye

 Note that monochromators are recommended/requested by the norm to measure the blue light hazard.
 Olino measures with a spectrometer which is less accurate.
 Therefore consider the BLH EV as a good indication.

-2 Responses to “Blue light hazard for the human eye”
+2 replies on “Blue light hazard for the human eye”

 Dear Mr/Mrs